• home

 Location : Riga

-Today you will finally get the chance to explore your base for the past two nights, beautiful Riga.
+Today, you’ll get the chance to explore Riga.
 Take an orientation tour and see the Doma Cathedral, St Peter's Basilica, House of Blackheads, the Swedish Gate, The Great Guild & Small Guild and the Cat House.
 There is nothing scheduled for the rest of the day, so you are free to explore at your own pace.
-Perhaps pay a visit to The Museum of Occupation of Latvia, which offers insight into the hardships suffered by Latvians during its occupation by, first, the Germans and, later, the Soviets.
+Perhaps pay a visit to The Museum of Occupation of Latvia, which offers insight into the hardships suffered by Latvians during its occupation by, the Germans and the Soviets.
 The Central Market Halls are a great place to haggle for supplies for a picnic lunch if it takes your fancy.
-Make sure you give the bitter but reputedly healthy Riga Black Balsam a try.
+Make sure you give the (bitter but reputedly healthy) Riga Black Balsam a try.
 The recipe is secret, but it contains rare ingredients such as Valerian, Wormwood, Black Pepper, Ginger, Gentian and Linden flower.

 Day :7

 Set off by private bus after breakfast and cross the border into Lithuania.
-After a stop at the famous Hill of Crosses at Siauliai, continue onto the former Prussian city of Klaipeda (approximately 6 hours in total), the city of sculptures and jazz.
+After a stop at the famous Hill of Crosses at Siauliai, continue onto the former Prussian city of Klaipeda, the city of sculptures and jazz.
 Klaipeda used to be a member of the Hanseatic League and is the gateway to the Curonian Spit – a long and narrow sand dune peninsula separating the Curonian lagoon from the Baltic Sea.
-Upon arrival check into our hotel, then head out to the waterfront and explore the Old Town centre, which features 18th-century wooden buildings and other historic monuments.
+When you arrive, check into your hotel, then head out to the waterfront and explore the Old Town centre, which features 18th-century wooden buildings and other historic monuments.

 Day :8

 Today, take a day trip to explore the unique World Heritage-listed Curonian Spit National Park – the second-oldest national park in the former Soviet Union.
-This is a spectacular landscape full of beaches, sand dunes and forested areas.
-The peninsula is only 400 metres wide in parts but 98 kilometres long.
+This area is full of beaches, sand dunes and forested areas.
+The peninsula is only 400 m wide in parts but 98 km long.
 It formed only 5000 years ago by strong winds and currents which constantly change the shape of the landscape to this day.
 Only recently a whole village was swallowed by the inexorable sand.
 According to legend, the spit was formed by the girl giant Neringa, who poured sand into the Baltic Sea to protect the bay from storms and create an embankment for fishermen to live.
-On our day trip you will explore the tiny village of Nida and the surrounding beaches by bike.
-Look in the distance to see the Russian border, and learn about amber, which has been mined here since the 19th century.
-Spot the rather unique attribute of the area, the weather vanes.
-Each village has its own unique design.
-For lunch, perhaps try the smoked pike for which the spit is famous.
+Explore the tiny village of Nida and the surrounding beaches by bike and look in the distance to see the Russian border.
+Then for lunch, maybe try the smoked pike for which the spit is famous.

 Day :9